 Other Tests:

-In addition to the above-mentioned tests, there are other diagnostic tests that may be recommended to evaluate the cause of ED.
+Beyond the tests mentioned above, there are additional diagnostic tests that may be ordered to assess the cause of ED.

 1. Physical Examination